EIN 14-1598279

 Program areas at ACA

-The largest program is an 853 residential school funded by the new york state office of children and family services and is certified by the nys office for people with developmental disabilities.
+State office of children and family services and is certified by the Anderson Center for Autism inc 14-1598279 adults with Autism and other developmental disabilities.
+Equally important is our commitment to maintain an ongoing fully integrated the largest program is an 853 residential school funded by the new york nys office for people with developmental disabilities.
 This program provides room and board to 135 children with Autism between the ages of 5 and 21 years.
 The program operates 365 days a year in a 24 hour a day atmosphere.
-The children are enrolled and referred to the program by the chairperson of special education associated with their local family school district and county.
-The program incorporates behavioral teaching methods and structured learning experiences to increase and enhance skill development in areas such as personal care, communication, social interaction, recreation/play and community integration.
+The children are enrolled and referred to the program by the chairperson of special education associated with their local family school district and county. (continued on schedule o)the program incorporates behavioral teaching methods and structured learning experiences to increase and enhance skill development in areas such as personal care, communication, social interaction, recreation/play and community integration.
 Support strategies identified by speech language therapists, occupational therapists, a recreation coordinator and behavior specialists/analysts are an important program component.
 These can include visual and environmental supports such as activity schedules with picture/word icons, communication boards, task analysis strips and sensory activities.
 Children's houses are based on age and level of functioning (communication, social interaction, daily living).
 Unique to Anderson, our new design allows for most students to live in individual bedrooms, while also offering one added swing bed per location allowing rapid placement for new students needing emergency placement residence.
 Managers create house specific routines (such as bed times, chores and activities) that are age appropriate while supporting an individual's growth and development.
 While the residential program is focused on providing consistent learning and growth opportunities for all children in order to develop skills, it also recognizes the importance of providing a variety of typical childhood experiences that are necessary to each individual's development.
 These include community activities such as visits to museums, parks, swimming, movies and dining out.
 The program also provides opportunities for participation in an after-school program that can include sports activities, arts and crafts, computer games, cooking experiences, dance and relaxation classes.

 Who funds Anderson Center for Autism (ACA)